tylerprehl/express-local-library/README.md

 Although the main goal is to get an introduction to Express, the Local Library tutorial includes oodles of other learning points, including (but certainly not limited to) using MongoDB (via Mongoose) within the middleware and using the templating language Pug (formerly known as Jade) for displaying variable content.

+You can visit this website (thanks to Glitch) at https://jungle-juvenile-snickerdoodle.glitch.me

 ### Tools Used
 This section simply provides a list (with descriptions) of some of the more key/useful tools used throughout the project for my own future reference.
 - Express Async Handler